Wai Kōkopu, the community-led programme to replenish and revitalise the health of the Waihī Estuary.

 430%

 E. Coli levels in the estuary continue to rise and are around 430% higher than what is safe to eat.
-We need to bring E.Coli down by at last 50%.
+We need to bring E.Coli down by at least 50%.

 Unsafe food gathering